Hiking Distance: 4 - 13 km

 The Mt.
 Aso area consists of five main peaks: Naka-dake, Taka-dake, Eboshi-dake, Kishima-dake, and Neko-dake.
 The 3 main hikes accessible from the bus area can be done over two days and will cover 4 out of the 5 peaks.
 Naka-dake and Taka-dake are part of the same hike and will take about 5 hours, while Eboshi-dake and Kishima-dake will only take a few hours to complete.
 The 5th peak, Neko-dake, is only accessible with a car.
 It's a nice fun hike but if your time is limited then it's not worth the detour as Kyushu is full of many amazing mountains to explore.

-That beautiful little volcano you can see in the cover photo is called Komezuka, it's off-limits for hikers but there are many great viewpoints of Komezuka along the Kishima-dake trail.
+There is also a beautiful little conical volcano called Komezuka, it's off-limits for hikers but there are many great viewpoints of Komezuka along the Kishima-dake trail.

 Car - If you're using a car, you can park directly at the museum or ropeway parking lots, the museum parking will cost ¥500, but parking at the observation deck above the museum is free.
 The ropeway has both paid and free parking.